mattchrlw/mattchrlw/README.md

 ### Hello!

 Hi!
 I’m a 3rd-year undergraduate computer science and mathematics (statistics) student at the [University of Queensland](https://www.uq.edu.au/).
-I work as a casual software developer, as well as a maths tutor / teaching assistant.
+I work as a casual software developer, as well as a maths tutor/teaching assistant.
 In addition, I am currently the secretary of the [UQ Computing Society](https://uqcs.org/), and industry liaison of the [Mathematics Students Society, UQ](https://www.facebook.com/uqmss/).

 I have very broad interests from many different areas of mathematics, statistics, computer science, and elsewhere.
 My current interests include: